Honestbee

-Honestbee (stylised as honestbee) was an online grocery and food delivery service as its core business, a concierge service, and also a parcel delivery service for its B2B clients.
+Honestbee (stylised as honestbee) was a Singaporean online grocery and delivery service provider.
 The company provided personal shoppers that pick products for its clients.
 Consumers utilized the company's mobile app or website to interface with the company, and the store pickers and retail stores also utilized the mobile app.
 In Singapore, honestbee also provided laundry collection services.

 History

 Honestbee was launched in Singapore on 23 July 2015 and after that time also launched in Hong Kong, Taiwan, Thailand, Indonesia, Malaysia, Bangkok, Philippines and Japan.
 The company was founded by Joel Sng, Isaac Tay, and Jonathan Low and had backing from venture capital companies in Asia and the United States.

 In 2018, honestbee launched an online and offline grocery store in Singapore called habitat, which aimed for "more human engagement" for shoppers; habitat was described as their "crowning jewel".
 Co-founder Isaac Tay left the company in September 2018.

 Observers had speculated from early 2019 that honestbee was in a dire financial situation and was in talks with other companies such as Grab and Gojek over a potential acquisition.
 The company stopped its food delivery service and suspended its laundry service in May 2019; the company also began suspending or closing its overseas operations in April that year, with operations suspended in Thailand and the Philippines in April and Hong Kong, Japan and Indonesia in May.
 CEO Joel Sng departed the company in May 2019; he was replaced by Bon-woong "Brian" Koo as interim CEO, who had said that he would be working with the executive team to conduct an in-depth review of the business and to "align their strategic interests across their various geographies and verticals".

 Koo would be replaced as CEO by Ong Lay Ann in July 2019, with Koo becoming chairman; Koo would later resign in September 2019 but remained a key investor in the company.
 Co-founder and CTO Jonathan Low left the company in July 2019, being the last of the company's founders to depart.
 The company was granted a four-month extension of their debt moratorium in September 2019.